Nanman: History

 Under the Han dynasty, the Man were recognized as three distinct groups: the Pangu, Linjun, and Bandun.
 The Pangu worshiped dog totems and lived in the commanderies of Wuling and Changsha.
 They were also known as the Man of the Five Creeks.
 The Pangu had no unified leader but individual chiefs were acknowledged as local administrators by the Han.
-They wore clothes weaved from tree bark, used dotted patterns for their robes, wore short skirts, and painted their legs red.
+They wore clothes woven from tree bark, used dotted patterns for their robes, wore short skirts, and painted their legs red.
 The Linjun lived further west in the commanderies of Ba and Nan, around modern Chongqing.
 Linjun was actually the name of a chief, who according to Linjun mythology, turned into a white tiger upon his death.
 Thus the Linjun worshiped the tiger.
 The Bandun Man (literally "board shield" barbarians) lived further west of the Linjun and were known for their music and heroic conduct in war.
 They supported Liu Bang after the fall of the Qin dynasty and contributed troops to Han campaigns against the Qiang people.
 According to legend, they killed a white tiger during the reign of King Zhaoxiang of Qin (r.
 306–251 BC) and were therefore spared from taxes.